 In 1998, the company unveiled its first online system to streamline automotive claims and repairs, and to provide clients with access to information about their vehicles.
 In 2003, RCI and Integrated Vehicle Systems were combined under the Fleet Response name.

 “Competitors tried to keep up with us, but they didn’t succeed.”
 Breault says.
 “I don’t think that’s changed, even today.
 We’re constantly looking toward making things work better for the customer.”

 Breault retired for the second time in 1996, but soon came back to Fleet Response on a part-time basis.

 He was honored in 2004 with the NAFA Outstanding Chapter Service Award, and in 2008 was inducted into the Automotive Fleet Hall of Fame.
-Today, with 59 years of service to the industry, Breault recently announced his final retirement from the Fleet Response team.
+January 2018, with 59 years of service to the industry, Breault announced his final retirement from the Fleet Response team.

 NAFA Happy Hours, hosted by Fleet Response throughout the years!